-By comparison, MapR-DB will bypass this whole process because it can go straight to this record and edit it inline because it is a random read-write capable file system.
-All of the layers that are in place to make HBase work with HDFS are stripped out in the concept, in the implementation of MapR-DB.
+By comparison, MapR Database will bypass this whole process because it can go straight to this record and edit it inline because it is a random read-write capable file system.
+All of the layers that are in place to make HBase work with HDFS are stripped out in the concept, in the implementation of MapR Database.
 This enables lower latency, it enables a faster overall read-write time, and reduces the total amount of administration to the platform.

 That's all for this Whiteboard Walkthrough on the implications of an append-only file system on the downstream Hadoop ecosystem projects.